jenssegers/laravel-rollbar/README.md

     composer require jenssegers/rollbar

-Add the service provider in `app/config/app.php`:
+Add the service provider to the `'providers'` array in `config/app.php`:

     'Jenssegers\Rollbar\RollbarServiceProvider',